cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.4.0-release-notes.md

 - #881 Add consensus hash for block 562708
 - #882 Add system to check existence of historical transactions
 - #884 Remove two transactions from probing
-- #885 Rename Mastercoin to Omni Layer in error message
+- #885 Rename Mastercoin to Zus Layer in error message
 - #883 Add release notes for ZURBank 0.4.0
 ```